diffplug/spotless-changelog/README.md

   remote 'origin'
   branch 'main'
   // default value is false, but if you set it to true, then it will
-  // disable ssh host key checking (.ssh/known_hosts) sshDisableStrictHostKeyChecking false
+  // disable ssh host key checking (.ssh/known_hosts).
+  // Can also set by command line arg `-PsshDisableStrictHostKeyChecking`. sshDisableStrictHostKeyChecking false
 }